remsens-lim/Voodoo/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project VOODOO

 Machine learning approach using a convolutional neural network (CNN) classifier to relate Doppler spectra morphologies to the presence of (supercooled) liquid cloud droplets in mixed-phase clouds.
+Preprint will be available soon!

 The release version provides the pre-trained machine learning model.
 Predictions are made by providing a list of Doppler radar time-spectrograms with dimensions:
 * number of spectral bins = 256